Check for plagiarism in a CodeGrade assignment¶

 The Plagiarism Comparison shows two code views with the files that contain potential plagiarism, the actual individual plagiarism cases are highlighted with a colour corresponding to the colours in the top menu.
 Press these to compare manually.

 Click the Export button on the top right hand corner to export a plagiarism report.
-Plagiarism cases will be exported in LaTeX format, so that additions and further comments can be added before exporting as PDF.
+Plagiarism cases can be exported in Docx or LaTeX format, so that additions and further comments can be added before exporting as PDF.